Vahagn

 Vahagn or Vahakn (Վահագն), also known as Vahagn Vishapakagh (Վահագն Վիշապաքաղ), is a warrior god in Armenian mythology.
 Scholars consider him to be either the thunder, or sun and fire god of the pre-Christian Armenian pantheon, as well as the god of war, bravery and victory.
 He formed a triad with Aramazd and Anahit.
-Vahagn is etymologically derived from *Varhraγn, the Parthian name for the Indo-Iranian god Verethragna, although there are key differences between the two deities.
+Vahagn is etymologically derived from Varhraγn, the Parthian name for the Iranian god Verethragna, although there are key differences between the two deities.

 Vahagn was worshipped at a tripartite temple complex together with his bride Astghik and the goddess Anahit in the district of Taron, on the slopes of a mountain called Karke near the settlement of Ashtishat.
-After Armenia came under Hellenistic influence in antiquity, Vahagn was identified with the Hellnic deity Heracles, but also rarely with Apollo.
+After Armenia came under Hellenistic influence in antiquity, Vahagn was identified with the Hellenic deity Heracles, but also rarely with Apollo.

 Name

-The theonym Vahagn is cognates with Verethragna, the name of the Indo-Iranian god of victory mentioned in Avesta, as well as the Vedic Vŗtrahan, the usual epithet of the thunder god Indra.
-It was borrowed into Armenian from Parthian *Varhraγn and developed from the earlier form *Varhagn.
+The theonym Vahagn is cognate with Verethragna, the name of the Iranian god of victory mentioned in Avesta, as well as the Vedic Vŗtrahan, the usual epithet of the thunder god Indra.
+It was borrowed into Armenian from Parthian Varhraγn and developed from the earlier form Varhagn.
 In the old Armenian calendar, the twenty-seventh day of the month was called Vahagn.
 Additionally, the planet Mars was called Atraher ("fire-hair") by the ancient Armenians in reference to Vahagn.
-Today, Vahagn is used as a male given name among Armenians.